Guilty pleas are formal and conclusive admissions of all elements of a charge. That is, you are admitting your guilt to

 Our criminal lawyers know how to get you the result that you want when you plead guilty and are sentenced by a court.
 For everyone, the desired outcome is different.
 For clients that want it, we can deliver a sentence that does not involve a conviction.
 Others we keep out of prison and for some clients, we get unusually short sentences of imprisonment.

 The outcomes that we get our clients make a difference in their lives.
 A conviction can last forever and time in jail is time away from family and friends.
 Time you can never get back.

 To ensure our clients get the best sentence possible we ensure you are always informed, prepared and ready for court.
 Our experienced criminal lawyers do a huge amount of work behind the scenes.
 This includes negotiations with prosecutors for you to plead guilty to less serious facts or even a less serious charge.
 We organize references, and treatment for mental, drug and alcohol conditions and obtain psychological/psychiatric reports.

-Below is information about the sentencing process.
-If you need representation or sentencing advice, make a website enquiry or call our free 24/7 bail hotline on 8815 8167.
+Below is general information about the sentencing process.
+If you need representation or sentencing advice, make a website enquiry here or call our free 24/7 criminal law hotline on (02) 8815 8167.